bardakcib/Database-Management-Systems/README.md

 2. After installation copy all files to &quot;C:\Program Files\Ampps\www\&quot; ( this is default for me )
 3. Then go to &quot;[http://localhost/CSE348/install.php](http://localhost/CSE348/install.php)&quot; using your web browser

-    !!!Before Start, Please go to MYSQL --> Edit --> Preferences --> SQL Editor and set to connection read timeout to at least 60.
-Because we will be running some scripts to   simulate sales transactions on database side!!!
+    **Before running the prohect**, Please go to MYSQL --> Edit --> Preferences --> SQL Editor and set to connection read timeout to at least 60.
+Because we will be running some scripts to simulate sales transactions on database side

-To Complete This Project I have used :
+To complete this project I have used :

 - [VSCode](https://code.visualstudio.com/download) for PHP and SQL codes
 - [MySQL WorkBench](https://dev.mysql.com/downloads/installer/)  ( with ammps, mysql will be installed but I don&#39;t like the browser gui.
 So I have installed the workbench, workbench is much more capable )